Travel like a local

 Bò Né & Chén Bò @ Bò Né 3 Ngon

 Bò né is a wonderful Vietnamese dish which is weirdly overlooked by foreigners.
 It's always served on the same cow-shaped metal plate and arrives still sizzling.
-This bustling road-side restaurant (for want of a better word) serves a pretty good version but their Chén Bò is the real reason to go here.
+This bustling road-side restaurant (for want of a better word) serves a pretty good version (I get the beef + egg + paté) but their Chén Bò is also a winner.
 Order both and be in beef heaven.
-Their bread lets them down though, unfortunately.
+Their bread lets them down a bit though, unfortunately.

 Vietnamese Coffee (Cà Phê) & Iced Jasmine Tea (Trà Đá)